Sp1cyJu1ce/NLPVocabSelection/README.md

 ## Acknowledgements

-- Professor Wei Xu for his invaluable guidance.
+- Professor Wei Xu for her invaluable guidance.
 - Octavio Calvo for his assistance with Spanish interpretation and structure.